patiencehandler/patiencehandler/README.md

 - 👋 Hi, I’m @patiencehandler
-- 👀 I’m interested in python web development
+- 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning  python
+- 🌱 I’m currently seaarching for job
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... mail:satheeshkumarm0104@gmail.com
+- 📫 How to reach me ... mail:satheeshkumar01042001@gmail.com

 <!---
 patiencehandler/patiencehandler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.